FOBshippingpoint/mencrouche/NOTE.md

 ## BUGS

+- [ ] Hint is causing overflow in dialog.
 - [x] Languages dropdown showing nothing.
 - [x] Using navbar add sticky, the sticky position should at center instead of top-right.
 - [x] Copy sticky is not copying position.